mayman150/A-Comparative-Study-between-TensorFlow-and-PyTorch/Evolution_Over_Bugs/README.md

 * YOUR_OPTION:  DO you want to encode your text as (title + tag) or (title+tag+body).
 Choose one of the following options
    * Title_Only
    * all

-Replace INPUT_FILE with the path to your input CSV file and OUTPUT_FILE with the desired path for the output CSV file.
-This command generates BERT embeddings for the specified combination and saves the results in the output CSV file.

    **B. Manually_classified_data:**
       - This is the data we manually calssified as explained in number 2